mabry1985/animal-shelter-api/README.md

 * https://morning-river-57886.herokuapp.com/v1/dogs/search_breed?breed=[param] searches for dog by breed, will get all dogs that match the search.

+* https://morning-river-57886.herokuapp.com/v1/dogs/search_age?breed=[param] searches for dog by age, will get all dogs that match the search.

+* https://morning-river-57886.herokuapp.com/v1/cats/search_age?breed=[param] searches for dog by age, will get all cats that match the search.

 ## Technologies used
 * Ruby on Rails